-AFRICAN WOMEN IN LAW SPEAK
+AFRICAN WOMEN IN LAW SPEAKER SERIES

 Amandla is a word used among the Nguni languages of South Africa that means power.
 Amandla became a rallying cry against apartheid in South Africa and continues to be a rallying call for social justice.